-I was a neat freak with everything, including self-harm.
+I was a neat-freak with everything, including self-harm.
 With precision, I dragged the knife across my wrist, eyes flicking back and forth between the mirror and the bluest vein I'd ever seen, begging for attention.

-The pain was quick and sharp when I broke skin.
+It was quick and sharp when I broke skin.
 Not too deep, but deep enough.
 I dragged it across my skin, and even when my nerves were on fire, I continued.

 Ten cuts for how many times he hit me.

 Cuts for me, I didn't have guts.
 I couldn't fight back.

 For months, the cutting continued, even if I wasn't beaten that day.
 Some days, Harold would be triggered by tiny things like shifting your position.
 I could hear my mother's cries as she was slapped by Harold.